xxbiohazrdxx/gunsmith/README.md

 `allow_admin_config` - Sets whether the Gunsmith will allow anyone who is a Slack admin to access the configure commands.
 Accepts values `true` or `false`.
 Defaults to `true`.

 `owner_id` - Sets the owner of the Gunsmith (That's you!).
 The owner is always able to configure the bot, even if `allow_admin_config` is set to `false`.
+This can be found in the Slack application or web app by viewing a user's profile and clicking/tapping the `More actions` button.
+You should see `Copy member ID` and an alphanumeric string that uniquely represents the user.
 Accepts any string as a value.
 Defaults to empty.

 `default_platform` - Sets the default gaming platform for your Slack workspace.
 Useful if all of most users are on one platform.
 Accepts `xbox`, `playstation`, or `pc` as a value.
 Defaults to empty.